 We have adopted a written code of business conduct and ethics that applies to our directors, officers and employees, including our principal executive officer, principal financial officer, principal accounting officer or controller, or persons performing similar functions.
-A copy of the code is available on the "Investors & Media-Corporate Governance" section of our website, which is located at www.tokaipharmaceuticals.com.
+A copy of the code is available on the Corporate Governance section of our website, which is located at http://ir.novustherapeutics.com/corporate-governance/governance-overview.
 We intend to disclose on our website any amendments to, or waivers from, the code of business conduct and ethics that are required to be disclosed pursuant to the disclosure requirements of Item 5.05 of Form 8-K.